mawuku/memberdashboard/README.md

 # memberdashboard
-A simple dashboard for a youth group
+A simple dashboard for a small organisation.
+Updating the `readme.md` to test github pull request builder.